Advertisement

 • John Kurk had an unconventional batting stance known as the “Kruk Strut.”

-• Kruk once stole home plate during a game in 1991.
+• Once stole home plate during a game in 1991.

 • He appeared in an episode of “Married… with Children.”

-• Kruk’s number 29 jersey was retired by the Philadelphia Phillies in 2004.
+• His number 29 jersey was retired by the Philadelphia Phillies in 2004.

-• Kruk famously quipped, “I’m not an athlete, I’m a baseball player.”
+• He famously quipped, “I’m not an athlete, I’m a baseball player.”

 Frequently Asked Questions